ternandsparrow/inaturalistjs/README.md

 #### Updating Records

-Updates also need the ID of the record being updated
+Updates also need the ID of the record being updated.

 ```js
 var params = {